aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

   selector: 'app-page-home',
   templateUrl: 'homeTab.page.html'
 })
-export class HomeTab implements AfterContentInit{
+export class HomeTab implements AfterContentInit {

   authState: any;
   // including AuthGuardService here so that it's available to listen to auth events